schets/schets.github.io/_posts/2015-6-21-Slab-Allocator.md

 <img src="{{site.baseurl}}/images/big-bench-copy-ns.png"/>

-While the trees built by copying into a compact representation have significantly lower access times, the trees built using the free list have much higher access times - why is that?
+While the trees built by copying into a compact representation have significantly lower access times, the trees built using the free list have much higher access times.

 #Downsides